 HISTORY & GOVERNMENT

 The first Saudi state was founded in 1750 by Muhammad bin Saud, a political leader and Muhammad Abd Al-Wahhab, an Islamic leader.
-The next 150 years was a turbulent time as Saudi Arabia dealt with invasions by the Egyptians and Ottomans and internal conflict with other Arab families who wanted control.
+The next 150 years was a turbulent time as Saudi Arabia dealt with invasions by the Egyptians and Ottomans and internal conflict with other Arab families vying for control of the land.

-In April 2016, Saudi Arabia released its “Vision 2030” development plan, a comprehensive roadmap that includes various economic and social reforms.
-The vision is set to prepare the kingdom for an era in which it does not rely heavily on oil, which many of its GCC partners already initiated.
-Deputy Crown Prince Mohammed bin Salman, who is spearheading the roadmap, has indicated that the focus of the National Transformation Plan (NTP) includes asset sales, tax increases, spending cuts, changes to the way the state manages its financial reserves, an efficiency drive, and a much bigger role for the private sector.
+In April 2016 , Saudi Arabia released its “Vision 2030” development plan, a comprehensive roadmap that includes various economic and social reforms.
+The vision is set to prepare the kingdom for an era in which it does not rely heavily on oil, which many of its GCC partners have already initiated.
+MBS is spearheading the project and has indicated that the focus of the National Transformation Plan (NTP) includes asset sales, tax increases, spending cuts, changes to the way the state manages its financial reserves, an efficiency drive, and a much bigger role for the private sector.

 History & Government Resources

-Saudi Arabia is a major economic, religious, geological, and political player in the Middle East and it should come as no surprise that differences can arise between the kingdom and its neighbors on occasion.
-As of fall 2016, Saudi Arabia is involved in a protracted conflict in Yemen, which has links to its long-term feud with Iran.
+Saudi Arabia is a major economic, religious and political player in the Middle East, so it should come as no surprise that differences can arise between the kingdom and its neighbors on occasion.
+Since March 2015 Saudi Arabia has led a military operation in Yemen, a conflict that is tied to the kingdom’s long-term feud with Iran.
 In Yemen, Saudi Arabia has aided the Sunni Yemeni government in airstrikes against the Shi’a Houthi rebels.
 The Saudi government was especially close to Ali Abdullah Saleh, who served as the Yemeni president for 22 years until he was forced to step down in 2011.
-There are several reasons why Saudi Arabia has an interest in strengthening Yemen: first, Yemen’s porous border with Saudi Arabia means that members of Al-Qaeda in the Arabian Peninsula, Saudi’s biggest terrorist threat, can cross the border into the Kingdom.
+There are several reasons why Saudi Arabia has an interest in strengthening Yemen: first, Yemen’s porous border with Saudi Arabia means that members of Al-Qaeda in the Arabian Peninsula, Saudi’s biggest terrorist threat, can cross the border into the kingdom.
 Second, the Houthi rebels are backed by Iran, an alliance which is a direct threat to the security of Saudi Arabia.
 The kingdom’s long-standing rivalry with Iran would surely gain momentum if Iran had members of its military stationed so close to Saudi land.

-Though the Saudi Arabia-Iran relationship has been beset by mutual ambitions for regional dominance, Saudi-Iranian ties were formerly severed in January of 2016 when Saudi Arabia executed Sheikh Nimr al-Nimr, a Shia cleric important to Iran and outspoken about his disapproval of Saudi Arabia’s treatment of Shia minorities.
-This intensified the cold war stance between the two states, and now some experts are warning of the possibility of an armed conflict.
+Though the Saudi Arabia-Iran relationship has been beset by mutual ambitions for regional dominance, Saudi-Iranian ties were formally severed in January of 2016 when Saudi Arabia executed Sheikh Nimr al-Nimr, a Shia cleric important to Iran and outspoken about his disapproval of Saudi Arabia’s treatment of Shia minorities.
+This intensified the cold war stance between the two states..
 Iran sends arms to the Houthi rebels in Yemen, fueling the proxy war between Saudi Arabia and Iran.
 Each country accuses the other of meddling in their country’s internal affairs, which violates a tacit agreement they have held for years.
+Iran’s involvement in the crises in Syria and Iraq has also been a source of constant frustration to the Saudis because it foments sectarianism and instability.

 The United States has been an ally of Saudi Arabia for close to 7 decades despite stark differences in values.
 Americans are involved in Saudi Arabia’s counter-terrorism efforts and export of oil.
-Since the second World War, the United States has aided Saudi Arabia and other oil-rich Gulf countries in their defense efforts.
+Since the World War II, the United States has aided Saudi Arabia and other oil-rich Gulf countries in their defense efforts.
 Saudi and American armies worked together during the 1991 Gulf War to defeat Iraqi forces in Kuwait, and the US has a long-standing military presence in Saudi Arabia.
 The attacks on the World Trade Centers on 11 September 2001, in which 15 of the 19 attackers were of Saudi origin, put a significant strain on US-Saudi relations.
 A bill that would allow families of the victims of the terrorist attacks to sue the Saudi government for any perceived involvement passed through congress on 9 September 2016, bringing harsh rebuke from other Gulf States.
+Because of the vulnerability of US-Saudi ties, the kingdom has sought with other countries and regions.

 Saudi Arabia displays leadership in the Gulf Cooperation Council (GCC), whose aim is “to confront [the Gulf States’] security challenges collectively.”
 The Kingdom funds the intervention force codenamed the “Peninsula Shield Force,” and is extremely influential in the decisions made in the council because of its large financial stake.
 OPEC, or the Organization of Petroleum Exporting Countries, is another multi-lateral organization in which Saudi Arabia is heavily involved.
 Due to its vast oil reserves, Saudi Arabia has greatly impacted oil prices in the past.
 Leaders in the Saudi oil industry believe there should be an output ceiling on the amount of oil all OPEC member states produce, which is at odds with the ideology some other OPEC member states, namely Iran, who believes each country should have a quota system.